Resources

 Does A Durable Power Of Attorney Need To Be Notarized?

-To be effective in Texas, the following the durable power of attorney must be in writing signed by an adult name an agent or attorney in fact…
+To be effective in Texas, a durable power of attorney must: be in writing signed by an adult name an agent or attorney in fact expressly provide that…

 Is It Necessary to File A Durable Power of Attorney?